Find more garden information

 You can order The Herb Garden Cookbook at lucindahutson.com.

 Making pesto is a wonderful way to preserve the summer's basil harvest.
-Freezing it in Pesto Storage Cubes gives me just the right amount for pasta, soups, sauces and cheese spreads to brighten winter meals.
+Freezing it in ice cube trays or small freezer bags gives me just the right amount for pasta, soups, sauces and cheese spreads to brighten winter meals.
 I've created various recipes — other than traditional Italian pesto — by using different varieties of basil and unexpected ingredients.

 My Purple Pesto features dark opal basil, rosemary, and sun-dried tomatoes; Asian-inspired High Thai Pesto includes Thai basil, peppers, ginger and peanuts; Luscious Lemon-Basil Pesto includes almonds.

 This pesto is especially delightful over grilled fish, shrimp, or chicken and is wonderful with rice, pasta, or steamed green beans.

 In a food processor fitted with a steel blade, process basil and garlic.
 Add almonds and cheese, then slowly add the olive oil.
 Process to get the desired consistency.
 Add more olive oil if desired.
 Makes about 1 cup.

 I like to stuff this pesto under the skin of chicken breasts and melt it over grilled fish or chicken.
 It tastes fabulous tossed with fettuccine with more sun-dried tomatoes or used in a cheese torta garnished with additional purple basil sprigs.

 In a food processor fitted with a steel blade, process basil, garlic, sun-dried tomatoes, pine nuts and parmesan.
 Slowly add the oil; add the rosemary and chiles.
 Blend to desired consistency.
 Makes about 1 1/2 cups.